Jacinta Price has been all over the headlines. Many non-Indigenous Australians love her, but many Indigenous people can’t stand her.

 - You need to know that Jacinta Price could potentially influence other Indigenous people to follow her lead.
 Look how easy it was for Jacinta.
 Make a few Facebook statuses about Australia Day, next minute you’re on national TV, a few months later you’re positioned to be the leader of an electorate that covers the entire Northern Territory.

 - You need to know that Jacinta Price did not seem concerned about the Royal Commission into juvenile detention.
-In November 2017, Price criticised Four Corners for their story which ultimately convinced Prime Minister Turnbull to call for a Royal Commission.
+In November 2017, Price posted on her Facebook page to criticise Four Corners for their story which ultimately convinced Prime Minister Turnbull to call for a Royal Commission.
+(Price has since deleted that post after we highlighted it in this article).

 - You need to know how defensive she gets when she is called out by her own people.
 Instead of listening and responding to those comments, she retaliates by criticising or goes in search of people who will defend her.
 This is not constructive and not how a future leader should behave.